immuntasir/immuntasir.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing my **Ph.D. in Computer Science** at **Virginia Tech**.
 Broadly I am interested in robust feature representations in machine learning.
 More specifically, my work encompasses representation learning, multi-modal learning, self-supervised learning, information retrieval, and conversational AI.
 I have recently received a highly selective Pratt Graduate Fellowship from the CS Department.
 I was also nominated for the Outstanding Doctoral Student Award.
 As an **IBM Research** intern, my work resulted in one conference paper under review and one pending patent.
-I am also part of one of the ten teams selected for the Amazon Alexa Prize Taskbot Challenge 2.
+I am also part of one of the finalist teams at the Amazon Alexa Prize Taskbot Challenge 2.

 Before starting my graduate studies, I completed my undergrad at the University of Dhaka.
 I have prior experience working as a Full Stack Web Developer at Enosis Solutions.
 More recently, I have worked as a Machine Learning Engineer (R&D) at TigerIT Bangladesh Ltd., where I have worked with signal processing and video classification.
 I have also worked as a Research Assistant at Data & Design Lab, where I have worked with Satellite data to design socio-economic proxies.
 While working at Data & Design Lab I have also collaborated with BRAC on UID generation project, COVID-19 data analysis, and the development of a web portal for economic data analysis.